Our Camel Travel guide to Playa Blanca includes all the information any first time visitors may find useful for holidays in Lanzarote.

 For food shopping SuperDino is the biggest supermarket in the resort, there are also smaller HiperDinos and Spars around.
 The fruteria Santo Zumo by the taxi rank in the centre has a great fresh fruit and vegetable range.
 For fish, buy direct from the fishermen at the Cofradía in the harbour, you can’t get fresher than that!

 You can catch the daily ferry service from Playa Blanca to Fuerteventura if you fancy island hopping across to Corralejo in Fuerteventura.
 There are two companies Naviera Armas and Fred Olsen with several crossings per day. the first is a traditional car ferry, the second is a faster catamaran service, although both only take 20-30 minutes to cross the Bocaina Strait between the islands.
 Additionally, Lineas Romero offer a pedestrian service which operates 4 return crossings per day.

 We’ve already mentioned the water taxi service that operates from the harbour, to Marina Rubicón and beaches of Papagayo.
 There are 4 trips a day from 10:00-16:30.

 The majority of boat trips depart from the harbour by Punta Limones, these tend to cross the bay to anchor off Papagayo, offering food, drinks, water sports and entertainment.
 There are ticket offices in the harbour if you haven’t pre booked any excursions.

 There are so many restaurants to choose from in Playa Blanca!
 We promise you won’t struggle to eat out somewhere different every night of your holiday.
 Here’s our tips of where to enjoy some good food in Playa Blanca:

-Indian – Taj Indian Tandoori on the promenade in the town centre
+- Indian – Indian Delights overlooking the promenade in the town centre

 Guide to Playa Blanca bars